The Importance of A Medical Detox for Opiate Abuse

 The Dangers and Symptoms of Opiate Abuse

-If taken in the prescribed dosage, addiction should not be a problem.
-However, long-term use of opioids can lead to dependency.
-Individuals who are dependent on the drug will experience the following symptoms:
+If taken as prescribed, addiction can still become the end result.
+Long-term use of opiates can lead to dependency.
+Individuals who are dependent on opiates will experience the following symptoms:

 Opiate Withdrawal Symptoms

-If you or your loved one are suffering from Opiate abuse and need help, please call us at 855-338-6929 to discuss whether our customized Opiate Drug Detox Treatment is the best program for you.
+If you or your loved one are suffering from Opiate abuse and need help, please call us at 888-228-9114 to discuss whether our customized Opiate Drug Detox Treatment is the best program for you.
 Be assured we value your privacy and all your information is kept strictly confidential.
-Contact Gallus Alcohol and Drug Detox Centers today and take the first step towards rehab and recovery.
+Contact Gallus Alcohol and Drug Detox Centers today and take the first step toward recovery.